unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Let's begin by looking at trade balance between the U.S. and individual countries.

-Below are images showing import, export, and trade balance values between the U.S. it's largest trading partners: China.
-The top image in each figure showing exports (in blue) over imports (in pink).
+Below is an image showing import, export, and trade balance values between the U.S. and it's largest trading partner, China.
+The top image shows exports (in blue) over imports (in pink).
+In 2016, exports and imports to/from China totalled **$104 billion** and **$423 billion**, respectively.
 The lower figure shows the trade balance, which is the dollar amount for exports minus imports.
-As shown in the figure below, we can see that the trade balance grew from **-$6 million** in 1985 to **-$319 billion** in 2016.
+As marked in the figure below, we can see that the trade balance between the U.S. and China grew from **-$6 million** in 1985 to **-$319 billion** in 2016.

 ![Figure 1](Images/Figure1.png)

 By clicking on the below button, you can explore the trade by any country included in this dataset.
-Simply click on the drop down tabs to scroll between different countries, as well as between continents or organizations. **Note**: there are separate filters for the top and bottom graphs, and you need to select your desired location from both drop downs in order to filter.
+Simply click on the drop down tabs to scroll between different countries, as well as between continents or organizations. **Note**: there are separate filters for the top and bottom graphs.
+You need to select your desired location from the
+`US Import/Export` drop down, as well from `US Trade Balance` in order to filter.

 [![](Images/button.png)](https://apps.axibase.com/chartlab/552d7a44#fullscreen)